Prodolce in the making

 For exceptional results, we used two types of well-known Italian grapes: Garganega and Moscato.
 This thoughtfully selected combination provides a beautifully balanced sparkling wine.

-A splendid, Vegan friendly, drink to can savour at any time of day or night!
+A splendid, Vegan friendly and accredited, drink to can savour at any time of day or night!
 Enjoy a glass, or several, of our new creation and discover that there is no equal…

 There is only ONE Prodolce!